wittigole/internship_usm/README.md

 WMAP7 (2011) or Planck XVI (2013) cosmology
 We have the reference run without AGN feedback (but _with_ SN feedback) and three models where the energy output of BHs is varied.
 In C-OWLs, the BH stores energy it gains from accreting mass until it reaches the threshold of heating up n<sub>heat</sub>=1 neighbouring gas cells by $\Delta T = 10^8 \rm K$.
 This is done in the AGN 8.0 model, in AGN 8.5 $\Delta T = 3\cdot 10^8 \rm K$ and in AGN 8.7 $\Delta T = 5\cdot 10^8 \rm K$.
 Since it takes longer to acquire the necessary amount of energy, the feedback is generally more bursty and energetic in case of higher $\Delta T$.

-[^1]: Note: From here on, instead of using the abovementioned procedure to compute R<sub>200</sub>, we directly take the M<sub>200</sub> measurements and compute R<sub>200</sub> directly from this.
-By doing so, we avoid numerical inaccuracies that could arise as M<sub>500</sub> itself was not measured but calculated from the M<sub>200</sub> measurements.

-Just as Magneticum, C-OWLs is absed upon the WMAP7 cosmological parameters (see there).
+Just as Magneticum, C-OWLs is based upon the WMAP7 cosmological parameters (see there).

 ### TNG-Clusters